Fenian Track

 The Fenian Track is a historic walking track in Kahurangi National Park, in the West Coast Region of New Zealand.
 The track was originally constructed as a bridle track, to provide improved access to a gold mining site in Fenian Creek.
-Construction commenced from Market Cross, Karamea in 1876, but was not completed all the way to Fenian Creek until 1904.
-The route of the track follows the true left of the Ōpārara River, cut into slopes above the river.
-The track provides access to the Fenian Caves Loop – a route to three limestone caves that are a popular visitor attraction.
+Gold was discovered in the creek in the 1860s, but the bulk of the West Coast gold rush was happening at more accessible claims further south, so it took nearly twenty years for mining to begin.
+Construction of the path began at Market Cross, Karamea, in 1876, but it was not completed all the way to Fenian Creek until 1904.
+Returns from gold mining here were poor; although mining revived in the 1930s during the Great Depression, even with government assistance it was not a profitable claim.